JeremiahJacob261/sparkexchangeio/VERCEL_DEBUGGING.md

 ## Issue
 Total earnings and commission display shows $0.00 in production but works locally.

+**Root Cause:** Binance API returns error 451 (geo-blocked) in Vercel's serverless environment.

+**Solution:** Switched to CoinGecko API which has no geo-restrictions and works globally.

 ## Fixes Applied

-### 1. Added Binance API Timeout
+### 1. Switched to CoinGecko API
+- **Problem:** Binance API blocked with error 451 in production (geo-restrictions)
+- **Solution:** Using CoinGecko free API which has no regional blocks
-- Added 5-second timeout to prevent serverless hanging
+- Added 8-second timeout to prevent serverless hanging
+- Supports 35+ major cryptocurrencies
-- Added fallback prices if Binance API fails
+- Added fallback prices if CoinGecko fails
-- Better error handling

 ### 2. Added Detailed Logging
 Console logs added to track:
-- Price fetching from Binance
+- Price fetching from CoinGecko
 - Commission rate from database
 - Each completed transaction's USD value and commission
 - Final totals